 Amount of parental leave payment

-The parental leave payment is a weekly payment for one continuous period of up to 22 weeks.
-There will be a further increase to 26 weeks from 1 July 2020.
+The parental leave payment is a weekly payment for one continuous period of up to 26 weeks.

 Parental leave payment period

-The parental leave payment period can’t start later than the child’s arrival and the payments are for up to 22 weeks.
-There will be a further increase to 26 weeks from 1 July 2020.
+The parental leave payment period can’t start later than the child’s arrival and the payments are for up to 26 weeks.

 Applying for parental leave payments

 Employees and self-employed people apply for parental leave payments through Inland Revenue.
 They must apply before the earlier of 12 months since the child's arrival, or when they return to work.